How To Tell if a Hisense TV Has Bluetooth

 It doesn’t get any easier.

-Unfortunately, you can’t use anything other than Bluetooth audio devices with a Bluetooth adapter.
-That means you may use headphones, speakers, in-ear headsets, etc. But you can’t use a Bluetooth controller, keyboard, and other accessories.
+Unfortunately, you can only use Bluetooth audio devices when using this method.
+You may use headphones, speakers, in-ear headsets, etc., but you can’t use a Bluetooth controller, keyboard, or other accessories.

 How to Enable Bluetooth on a Hisense TV

-Your Hisense TV won’t automatically pair to Bluetooth devices, except maybe the remote.
+Your Hisense TV doesn’t automatically pair to Bluetooth devices except the remote.
 But connecting other devices and accessories is simple if your TV has Bluetooth.